More information

 The 10 English IFCAs (inshore fisheries and conservation authorities) have emerged from the old ‘Sea Fisheries Committees’ that were in place up until 2009.
 Since 2009, IFCAs have had a role in managing the inshore seas, and are part funded by local authorities and Defra.
 They have committees that are made up of councillors (representing local communities and the funding from local government), fishers and conservationists.
 Day to day work by the staff of each IFCA reports to these committees, but decision-making power lies within the committees that are advised by IFCA staff.
 They vote on new and updated regulations for the management of Marine Protected Areas and to set sustainable fishing limits in their districts.
 The MMO ‘balances’ the committee membership by recruiting from conservation and industry such that a range of views is given and represented.

-Securing effective management for all UK MPAs won't be achieved until well after 2022, as it is a lengthy process to gather the evidence alongside NE and JNCC, and then to apply measures in the current regime.
+Securing effective management for all MPAs is a lengthy process to gather evidence from JNCC and NE, and then apply management measures in the current regime.
+We are moving from a period of initial byelaw development and implementation to adaptive management.
 On the socio-cultural side, it is difficult to convince some IFCA committee members that regulation & control is 'good' for biodiversity, society and fisheries alike.
 The 'Fisheries Act' that has come into force since Brexit to replace the Common Fisheries Policy has measures that should help secure more MPA management: for example, fishing methods must prove they are 'climate-friendly', won’t harm MPAs, and support other aspects of environmental health.
-UK Government has set itself a target of management of ALL English offshore MPAs by 2025.
-That is an ambitious target.
+The UK Government set itself a target to manage fishing in all English offshore MPAs by the end of 2025.
+The deadline of this ambitious target was missed, but work is ongoing.

 Once sites are set up, a process of monitoring and reporting is currently required from sites every 6 years for SACs and MCZs in England.
 This is particularly difficult under current budgetary constraints with such a large MPA network (funding to IFCAs, NE and JNCC has not increased relative to the increased extent of our waters in MPAs).
 Some public/private partnership projects are helping in a handful of sites throughout the UK.